1 Welcome To Madrid.

 Cross the water to Spain and continue on to Gibraltar, an overseas territory under British control since 1704.
 Meet your Local Expert for a guided tour of the Rock of Gibraltar, St. Michael's Cave and see the Barbary Apes, legendary guardians of the colony.
 (B) Stay: Meliá Costa del Sol, Torremolinos.

 14 At Leisure On The Costa Del Sol.

 Enjoy the following day at leisure on the sun-drenched Costa del Sol.
 Relax by the blue Mediterranean waters, stroll along the promenade, savour the specialities in the local restaurants or consider exploring Malaga, the birth city of Picasso.
 (B)

+Continue to Alfarnatejo, a quiet white washed village with a population of just 500 people and surrounded by stunning mountainous landscape.
+Walk the town centre to see the 18th century Iglesia del Santo Cristo de Cabrilla.
 Travel to the oldest olive grove in the region and stop at the rural mill-factory of Almazara to taste a selection of different oils with locally made farmer bread.
-Continue to Alfarnatejo, a quiet town with a population of just 500 people and surrounded by stunning mountainous landscape.
-Walk the town centre to see the 18th century Iglesia del Santo Cristo de Cabrilla.
-In small groups, you are invited to into the home of a local family to join them for a delicious Highlight Lunch made of fresh, local produce with flavours typical of the region.
-Continue to Granada to visit the magnificent Alhambra Palace with your Local Expert.
-Built as a citadel by the Moors in the 13th century, it is a wonder of beautiful gardens, fountains and stone cut like lace.
-(B/LW) Stay: Vincci Albayzín, Granada.
+In small groups, you are invited into the home of a local family to join them for a delicious Highlight Lunch made of fresh, local produce with flavours typical of the region.